donjude-eng/Vonnue-netninja-HtmlCSS/README.md

     **absolute relative to the parent which has the relative property.**
 4. Static - Mixture of static and fixed.

-*section-index -> Bring the property in front of the page.
+*section-index -> Bring the property in front of the page.*
-*white space: now drop (will display in a straight line.
+*white space: now drop (will display in a straight line.*
-*border-radius - helps to change border shape *margin:0: auto -auto keyword automatically adjusted spaces
+*border-radius - helps to change border shape.*
+*margin:0: auto -auto keyword automatically adjusted spaces.*